grahampugh/grahampugh.github.io/_posts/2020-04-27-managing-profiles-between-multiple-jamf-instances.md

 * When uploading a new configuration profile to a destination instance via a `POST` request, the UUID of the profile is stripped out by Jamf to ensure that the profile could not inherit a UUID that already exists on that server (as UUIDs need to be Unique!).

-* However, when uploading a configuration profile using `PUT`, if the profile exists (based on `id` or `name`), the profile is overwritten, including the UUID, effectively creating a different profile as far as Apple/MDM is concerned, but removing any trace of the "old" profile, i.e. the profile with the UUID that was created with the `POST` request.
+* However, when uploading a configuration profile using `PUT`, if the profile exists (based on `id` or `name`), the profile is overwritten, including the UUID, effectively creating a different profile as far as Apple/MDM is concerned, but removing any trace of the "old" profile from the server, i.e. the profile with the UUID that was created with the `POST` request.

 So, we need to ensure the UUID remains constant as changes are made to a profile.
 There are two ways to go about this: